 Abogado, UBA; LL.M., Harvard Law School; Fulbright Scholar.
 Lucas Barreiros is the Coordinator of the Masters Degree in International Human Rights Law at the Universidad de Buenos Aires and Coordinator of International Academic Programs at the Facultad de Derecho (UBA) where he also teaches Public International Law and Human Rights at the undergraduate and graduate levels.
 He is also Professor of Public International Law at Universidad Torcuato Di Tella’s Masters in International Studies and Professor of International Environmental Law at Universidad de Palermo’s LL.M. in Environmental Law.
 He has served as a consultant at Guillermo Jorge & Asociados, working on issues involving anti-money laundering and anticorruption for international organizations and local governments, and at Argentina’s Ministry of Justice and Human Rights, where he contributed to the development and implementation of Argentina’s first public policy on access to justice under the auspices of the World Bank.

-Abogado, UBA; Postgraduate Studies on Constitutional Law, Universidad de Palermo; M.A. in Legal and Political Theory, University College London.
-Fernando Basch is a partner at Guillermo Jorge & Asociados, a legal and consulting firm specialized in governance and transparency with a strong focus in Latin America.
+Abogado, UBA; Postgraduate Studies on Constitutional Law, Universidad de Palermo (UP); M.A. in Legal and Political Theory, University College London.
+Fernando Basch is a partner at Guillermo Jorge & Asociados, a legal and consulting firm based in Buenos Aires which is specialized in governance and transparency in both the public and private sectors.
 He has served as an official of the General Defender's Office in Argentina, in the Program for the Application of Human Rights Treaties.
-Previously, he has been the Director of the Justice Reform Program at the Association for Civil Rights (Asociación por los Derechos Civiles or ADC) in Argentina.
-He has also served as an advisor on Constitutional and Criminal Law at the Argentine Congress.
-Professor Basch teaches Constitutional Law and Theory of the State at the Universidad de Palermo, and Philosophical Foundations of Human Rights at UBA.
-In addition, he was awarded the Fulbright Commission Genaro Carrió Award, through which he served as a visiting scholar at Southwestern, and the Chevening Scholarship by the Foreign and Commonwealth Office of the United Kingdom.
-He is the author of several articles and book chapters on constitutional law and human rights.
+Previously, he had been the Director of the Justice Reform Program at the Association for Civil Rights (Asociación por los Derechos Civiles, or ADC) in Argentina.
+He has also served as a legal advisor at the Argentine Congress.
+Professor Basch teaches Transnational Economic Criminal Law in the MA in Criminal Law at the UP, and in the MA in Business Law at the Universidad de San Andrés (UdeSA).
+He has taught Constitutional Law and Theory of the State at the UP, and Criminal Law and Philosophical Foundations of Human Rights at the UBA.
+He was awarded the Fulbright Commission Genaro Carrió Award, through which he served as a visiting scholar at Southwestern, and the Chevening Scholarship by the Foreign and Commonwealth Office of the United Kingdom.
+He is the author of several articles and book chapters on criminal law, constitutional law, and human rights.

 Silvia F. Faerman, (Program Director)